Associate Member, Member, and Senior Member: $130.00

 SPECIAL DUES ACCOMMODATIONS

-Fully Retired (not employed or consulting) – Available to any existing member in good standing who has fully retired may take advantage of 50% of their current member type dues rate.
-To receive this discount, contact AIAA Customer Service.
+Fully Retired (not employed or consulting) –Any existing member in good standing who has fully retired may take advantage of 50% of their current member type dues rate.
+To receive this discount, you can update your membership status and package through the online renewal.

 Return to Full-Time Study – Available to any Professional, Senior, Associate Fellow, and Fellow Member of AIAA who is returning to school as a FULL-TIME student is eligible for reduced member dues of one-half the current dues rate at their next renewal date.
 Member must be an active AIAA member and taking 12 credits or more.
 A transcript will need to be provided.
 The member will not be recategorized as a student member, and will retain professional member status.
 Not Applicable for existing discounted dues rates.
 To submit a request, please contact AIAA Customer Service.